We are proud to announce... The Terlingua Star Park!

 🔭 Telescope Time

-After the sky tour, the telescopes will be ready for observing!
-We are maintaining a 15 guest to telescope ratio to insure lines are never too long.
+By the end of the star tour, the telescopes will be ready for observing!
+We are maintaining a 20-1 guest to telescope ratio to ensure lines are never too long.

 Telescopes will track the best available targets first allowing guests to head out early if needed.
 Each telescope operator comes prepared with a curated list of objects and will cycle through them as crowd flow allows.